 - 8.13.1.
 Immediately after the finish of the race and before the drivers leave the drivers rostrum, the unofficial winner must be declared for the public and a symbolic first place award is presented.
 This award must be returned to the organisers immediately after the unofficial ceremony. - 8.13.2.
 Immediately after the official result is published, the prize-ceremony must be held. - 8.13.3.
-Winners are not entitled to claim prizes by right.
+Winners are not entitled to claim prizes by right. - 8.13.4.

-- 8.13.4.
 Prizes must be announced in the race-program.
 The actual prizes must correspond with the prizes as announced.
 They must be of a reasonable value according to the standard of the race. - 8.13.5.
 Cash prizes or any other means of payment (paper tickets or coins of an obvious exchangeable value) are strictly forbidden. - 8.13.6.
 Gifts not exceeding the price of an one-eight scale car kit may be given. - 8.13.7.
-EFRA will award the first three drivers of each official European Championship with a golden (first), silver(second) and bronze (third) medal. - 8.13.8 The best driver under 17 years will also receive an EFRA award.
-Competition age for Junior drivers will be determined by their age on the 1st January of the year of the event.
+EFRA will award the first three drivers of each official European Championship

+- with a golden (first), silver(second) and bronze (third) medal. - 8.13.8 The best driver under 17 years will also receive an EFRA award.
+Competition age for Junior drivers will be determined by their age on the 1st January of the year of the event. - 8.13.9 The best female driver will also receive an EFRA award.